agamagtdM10102148/commercialization-public/manufacture/desktop/deploy-pbr-features-using-auto-apply.md

     where N:\\ is the location where the additional provisioning packages are located.

-3. Copy any Push-button reset configuration file (resetconfig.xml) and related scripts to the destination PC, and then configure permissions to write/modify them.
+3. Copy any Push-button reset configuration file (resetconfig.xml) to the destination PC, and then configure permissions to write/modify them.
 For example:

     ```cmd
     mkdir C:\Recovery\OEM